 Of course, if all you feel for her sexually is what happens in your pants, you are still missing the mark by a long shot.
-Lust is also emotional and mental – it’s a deep craving that goes beyond your body; a hunger that remains after your physical desire is spent.
+Lust is also emotional and mental – it is a deep craving that goes beyond your body; a hunger that remains after your physical desire is spent.
 This is how God created our sexuality; it’s not some sinful creation of Satan, he just corrupted what God made.
 I am convinced God intends you to desire your wife more strongly than any sinful sexual desire you have ever had or imagined.
-I am also convinced that He intends her to desire you just as much (albeit not in exactly the same ways).
+I am also convinced He intends her to desire you just as much (albeit not in exactly the same ways).

 I challenged some of the lady bloggers I know to deal with this subject – links to those who have already posts something along these lines below (with more to come I hope).